Allegheny-Computer-Science-301-F2021/activity02/writing/activity02.md

 	`TODO`

-4. Complete an all-against-all correlation (using ` method = "spearman"`) test for the Iris columns;`Sepal.Length`, `Sepal.Width`, `Petal.Length`, and `Petal.Width`.
+4. Complete an all-against-all correlation test (using ` method = "spearman"`) of the Iris columns;`Sepal.Length`, `Sepal.Width`, `Petal.Length`, and `Petal.Width`.
 Note: your code should produce a matrix of correlation values where the correlation values are shown for rows versus columns.
  - Enter your code below.

 	`TODO`